 This is the RSU withholding gap, and it catches even experienced engineers off guard.

-The Withholding Math
+The RSU Tax Withholding Math

 - 22% on the first $1 million of supplemental income